Skip to the main content.

 Indigenous Relations at the Victoria International Airport

 Airports - we all travel through them but how often do we actually ponder the Indigenous relations aspect of the operation?
-These transportation hubs are located on vast tracts of land, which means their existence has had, and continues to have, an impact on one or more Indigenous community.
+These transportation hubs are located on vast tracts of land, which means their existence has had, and continues to have, an impact on one or more Indigenous communities.

 Indigenous-relations-Tenten-Creek-046746-edited.jpg